SeokhyunKim/robinbird/README.md

 Robinbird
 ==========

-## Refactoring is done.
-Debugging to make this work again.

 ## Goal: making a versatile source architecture analysis tool
 Currently, it's just in very early stage.
 But, now it can generate class diagram scripts automatically for PlantUML (plantuml.com).